Diploma of Building and Construction (Management)

 - Building and Construction Sales Manager

-After achieving the CPC50320 Diploma of Building and Construction (Management), candidates may wish to continue their education into a range of higher education qualifications in the building and construction industry.
+After achieving this nationally recognised qualification, graduates may wish to continue their education into a range of higher education qualifications in the building and construction industry.

 Please contact Team Trinity for current course fees.

 Payment terms and conditions are included in the International Student Handbook.
 Additionally a detailed payment plan and payment arrangements are provided in the letter of offer and written agreement which is provided to the student for their review and agreement prior to acceptance into the course.
 The agreement also includes details of additional fees and charges, which may be applicable.

 International students are also required to take out Overseas Health Insurance Cover before arriving in Australia.
 Trinity Institute (Australia) provides details of OSHC providers in the International Student Handbook.

 Additional costs associated with living in Australia are outlined in the International Student Handbook.
 Students should carefully review these costs in relation to budgeting.
 Further information can be found at https://www.studyinaustralia.gov.au/english/live-in-australia/living-costs.

 Trinity Institute (Australia) has the following entry requirements:

 Be at least 18 years of age.

 - a Certificate III qualification or equivalent or above.

 Meet the following English requirements: